ABLV Bank: Bank liquidation

+In July 2022, Latvian prosecutors charged ABLV Bank's co-owner and CEO, Ernests Bernis, former deputy CEO, Vadims Reinfelds, and others with money laundering.
+The indictment alleged that, starting in 2010, Bernis led an organized crime group that utilized shell firms incorporated and administered by International Overseas Services to launder illicit funds.
+The bank's division, ABLV Corporate Services, was accused of helping cover up the illegal activities.

+On September 26, 2024, FinCEN submitted a notice to the Federal Register withdrawing its finding that ABLV Bank, AS is a financial institution of primary money laundering concern, as well as the related notice of proposed rulemaking (NPRM) seeking to impose special measure five pursuant to section 311 of the USA PATRIOT Act (section 311).

 Shareholders

 The bank's controlling interest was held by Ernests Bernis (43%) and Oļegs Fiļs (43%).
-The bank's other shareholders include top management, employees, and the bank's long-term partners and customers.

-ABLV Bank is a member of the Association of Latvian Commercial Banks, which protects interests of Latvian banks both in domestic and foreign markets, certifies banking specialists.

 Sanctions

 ABLV was sanctioned by the United States for facilitating prohibited transactions for North Korea.
 The bank has been banned from the American financial network.
 Bill Browder has alleged that the bank was being used by Russians for money laundering purposes, a complaint being investigated by the European Central Bank and the Latvian Anti-Laundering authority.